JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Strategy_Practice_for_In_depth_Study_Groups.md

 Aware of this, the Divine Counselor warns us that

-> “Because of this conceptual poverty associated with so much ideational confusion, I have been directed to formulate this introductory statement in explanation of the meanings which should be attached to certain word symbols as they may be hereinafter used in those papers which the Orvonton corps of truth revealers have been authorized to translate into the English language of Urantia.”
-[UB 0:0.1](/en/The_Urantia_Book/0#p0_1)
+> “Because of this conceptual poverty associated with so much ideational confusion, I have been directed to formulate this introductory statement in explanation of the meanings which should be attached to certain word symbols as they may be hereinafter used in those papers which the Orvonton corps of truth revealers have been authorized to translate into the English language of Urantia.” <a id="s107_391"></a>[UB 0:0.1](/en/The_Urantia_Book/0#p0_1)

 In the Introduction, the Divine Counselor commits to: